-Among the top reasons people find it hard to get organized is their guilt about letting go of items that they receive and for which they have no use, purpose, appeal, or storage space.
+Among the top reasons people find it hard to get organized is their guilt about letting go of unwanted gifts received.

 More Than A Gift

-When you give someone a gift, you might do it with the best intentions, out of a perceived obligation, or maybe without a specific reason: you give someone something you like.
+When you give someone a gift, you might do it with the best intentions, out of a perceived obligation, or without a specific reason.

 An unwanted gift exerts negative pressure subconsciously on the gift receiver.
-The mind recognizes the item’s presence and why such an item is stored somewhere.
+The mind recognizes the item’s presence and why such an item remains hidden or unused.

 If someone receives a gift from a person they dislike or the item brings sad memories, that gift brings compounded negative energy.

 No Strings Attached

 Offering a gift should be without strings or obligation from the recipient.
 Whether it is to display, use, store, regift, donate, recycle, or trash the item, the outcome of the present should not become a reflection of the relationship between the giver and the receiver.

 When you feel slighted if you don’t see the beautiful crystal vase that you gave to your niece in her home, or if you’re hanging on to the pink fuzzy throw blanket from your sister because you don’t want to hurt her feelings, then the gift is no longer a gift, but an emotional burden.